 “Proving that the manufacturer was liable is often a tricky situation in these kinds of accidents.
 That’s because you have to showcase the brakes of your vehicle were designed poorly and were liable to suffer from these kinds of failures.
 It will require a lot of research and showcasing the design of the brakes and why they were prone to fail.
 It also requires checking into similar cases and displaying when sudden brake failure occurred in the same model as yours.” — Swor & Gotto Personal Injury Lawers @sworgatto.com/understanding-the-risk-of-liability-involved-with-a-brake-failure-lawsuit/

-Most consumers automatically assume that economy brake pads will perform as well as OE or OES brake pads but won’t as long.
+Most consumers automatically assume that economy brake pads will perform as well as OE, OES, OEM equivalent or premium brake pads but won’t as long.
 That’s not necessarily true.
-If you’ve got an older car or are short on cash, you might be willing to make that make that trade off of cost versus pad life.
+If you’ve got an older car or are short on cash, you might be willing to make that trade-off of cost versus pad life.
 But if the brake pads aren’t even up to OE quality, are you really comparing apples to apples?
 More importantly, are you willing to risk an accident and injury to another person to save a mere $12 to $25?

 Posted on by Rick Muscoplat